Ice Follies 2006

 Simon Frank, Hut, 2006

-Materials: Borrowed ice hut, cedar branches, spikes, and snow.
+Materials: Borrowed ice hut, cedar branches, spikes, and snow

 For his Ice Folly, Simon Frank constructed his shelter out of both natural and man-made materials.
 Using the remains of a fishing hut as a substructure, the artists created a hybrid igloo using cedar branches and piled snow.
 Only accessible via a ladder at the top of the structure, as you descended the small of free cedar boughs proved enchanting and the interior turned out to be unexpectedly warm and lodge-like.
 Sitting inside, a was reminded of exhilarating hours spent making snow forests as a child.
 The smell of the interior also had a meditative effect that reminded me of indigenous traditions.
 Like most of Frank’s work, his hut incorporated neural elements and was respectful to its native environment.